Jerome-Silabs/SE_FAE_team/Zigbee_Green_Power/Applications/ZGP_Illumination_sensor/README.md

-# Zigbee Grren Power illumination sensor
+# Zigbee Green Power illumination sensor
 This repository holds documentation and implementation on how to create a Zigbee Green Power sensor (here illumination sensor)

 In order to proceed, you will need to download EmberZNet SDK through Simplicity Studio